hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 News posts are full articles which appear on the home page of the osu! website for a short period.
 Hosts requesting news post support **should** do so at least **three weeks** prior to the beginning of the registrations period.

-At this time, a maximum of two news posts are permitted per tournament receiving this support: one announcing registrations and a second conclusion post detailing final results.
+At this time, a maximum of two news posts are permitted per tournament receiving this support: one post announcing registrations and a second conclusion post detailing final results.

-If a news post advertising registrations is denied but all other [requirements](#news-posts--main-menu-banners) are met, a tournament **may** still be given permission for a conclusionary news post.
+If a news post advertising registrations is denied, the committee **may** inform hosts of their potential eligibility for a conclusionary news post.
 Hosts and organisers interested in doing so **must** send in a new request after the tournament has concluded.

 For assistance with authoring or merging, join the [osu!
 Discord](https://discord.gg/ppy) and ask for help in the `#osu-wiki` channel.